cozie-app/cozie-apple/my-website/docs/gettingStarted.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This guide will explain you how to edit the source code of Cozie.
+This guide will explain you how to edit the source code of Cozie Apple.

 What do you need?